Program overview

-The Bachelor of Science in Geography program is structured to provide a robust educational experience over a three-year period.
-Key features of the program include:
+The Bachelor of Science in Geography program is structured to provide a comprehensive education over a three-year period.
+This program includes a variety of learning experiences and opportunities for students to engage with the material in meaningful ways.
+Key features of the program structure include:

 Featured Experiences

-- Collaborative projects with local communities and organizations
+- Collaborative projects with local organizations and communities, fostering real-world connections.

 Career Options